Giusy Ferreri: Fourth album: L'attesa, "Roma-Bangkok" and Hits

-After participating to Sanremo with the single "Ti porto a cena con me", Giusy released the album L'attesa which debuted and peaked at No.4 of the Italian Charts.
-Her second single "La bevanda ha un retrogusto amaro", failed to enter the charts.

-In 2015 she came back with Baby K for the single "Roma-Bangkok".
-The song was extremely successful in many countries of Europe.
+After participating in Sanremo with the single "Ti porto a cena con me", Giusy released the album L'attesa which debuted and peaked at No.4 of the Italian Charts.
+Her second single, "La bevanda ha un retrogusto amaro", failed to enter the charts.
+In 2015, she came back with Baby K for the single "Roma-Bangkok".
+The song was extremely successful in many European countries.
 It remained on top of the Italian chart for eleven consecutive weeks and later was certified diamond in Italy for selling more than 500,000 copies in the country.
-"Roma Bangkok" was the best selling hit of 2015 and so far it is the Most Italian Video Watched on YouTube with more than 250,000,000 views.
-In November of the same year Giusy released her first greatest hits, Hits, which was certified gold for selling more than 25,000 copies.
+"Roma Bangkok" was the best-selling hit of 2015 and so far it is the most watched Italian-language music video on YouTube with more than 250,000,000 views.
+In November of the same year, Giusy released her first greatest hits, Hits, which was certified gold for selling more than 25,000 copies.
 The lead single "Volevo te" reached No.2 of the Italian Airplay charts and was certified platinum by FIMI.

 Fifth album: Girotondo

-In 2017 Giusy came back to Sanremo Music Festival with the song "Fa talmente male" and released the album Girotondo which debuted and peaked at No.11.
+In 2017, Giusy came back to Sanremo Music Festival with the song "Fa talmente male" and released the album Girotondo which debuted and peaked at No.11.
 The second single "Partiti adesso" reached number one on the Italian Airplay Charts and was certified platinum by FIMI.
 The third single "L'amore mi perseguita" featuring Tiromancino peaked at No.6 of the Italian Airplay charts.
 Giusy took part in the seventeenth edition of the talent show Amici di Maria De Filippi.
 She was one of the teacher/judges together with Rudy Zerbi, Paola Turci, Alessandra Celentano and Veronica Peparini.

-In the summer 2018, Takagi & Ketra chose Ferreri to be the female voice of the song "Amore e capoeira", which spent 12 weeks at number one of the Italian Charts and reached No.2 in Switzerland.
+In the summer of 2018, Takagi & Ketra chose Ferreri to be the female voice of the song "Amore e capoeira", which spent 12 weeks at number one of the Italian Charts and reached No.2 in Switzerland.
 The single was certified 5 times Platinum for selling more than 250,000 copies.
 The song won the Wind Summer Festival and was awarded the Song of the Summer 2018.
 The Girotondo Live Tour started in the beginning of May in Tuscany.

-In January 2019 Giusy released "Le cose che canto": the song was written by Dario Faini and Tommaso Paradiso.
-In May 2019 the collaboration with Tagaki and Ketra continued and together with Omi.
+In January 2019, Giusy released "Le cose che canto": the song was written by Dario Faini and Tommaso Paradiso.
+In May 2019, the collaboration with Tagaki and Ketra continued and together with Omi.
 They released the single "Jambo" that reached number one after three weeks.
 The song stayed at number one for two weeks and was certified double platinum for selling more than 150,000 copies.
-In November 2019 she released the song "Momenti perfetti", written by Roberto Casalino and Niccolò Verrienti.
+In November 2019, she released the song "Momenti perfetti", written by Roberto Casalino and Niccolò Verrienti.